See our full program and class menu at:

 January 9 to April 28

 The Storysmith Station after-school youth program is a hands-on creative experience designed to provide children with the opportunity to explore the art of film.
 The program will present opportunities to direct, create, and act, utilize technology, and — perhaps most importantly — learn self-expression and problem solving.

-This introductory class, offered in cooperation with the N.E.
-Miles Jewish Day School, will focus on completing assignments and learning the basic tenants of visual storytelling in a fun and collaborative environment.
+The introductory class will focus on completing assignments and learning the basic tenants of visual storytelling in a fun and collaborative environment.
 Students will have the opportunity to make decisions and help each other evaluate the process and the final products.

 - Grades 6-9